-These easy peach pastries start with store-bought puff pastry and are filled with peaches, mascarpone or cream cheese.
-All with a pretty "Rose" shape!
+Easy peach pastry, startint with store-bought puff pastry and are filled with peaches, mascarpone or cream cheese, all with a pretty “Rose” shape!

 It’s peach season and if you happen to have some puff pastry in the freezer needing using up (like I did :), you could soon be enjoying these lovely and super easy peach puff pastries.